MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/microsoft-365-services-connectivity.md

 ## Additional information about connectivity to Microsoft 365 services

-- Versions of Office LTSC 2021 will be supported for connecting to Microsoft 365 (and Office 365) services until October 2026.
 - Connecting to Microsoft 365 services using Office 2016 for Mac isn’t supported.
 That’s because Office 2016 for Mac reached its end of support on October 13, 2020.
-- The following versions of Project are supported for connecting to Microsoft 365 (and Office 365) services:
+- The following versions of Project are supported for connecting to Microsoft 365 services:
-  - Project Online Desktop Client
+  - Project Online Desktop Client *(as long as you’re using a supported version)*
-  - Project Professional 2021 and Project Standard 2021
+  - Project Professional 2021 and Project Standard 2021 *(until October 2026)*
   - Project Professional 2019 and Project Standard 2019 *(until October 2023)*
   - Project Professional 2016 and Project Standard 2016 *(until October 2023)*
-- The following versions of Visio are supported for connecting to Microsoft 365 (and Office 365) services:
+- The following versions of Visio are supported for connecting to Microsoft 365 services:
-  - Visio desktop app that comes with a Visio Plan 2 subscription
+  - Visio desktop app that comes with a Visio Plan 2 subscription  *(as long as you’re using a supported version)*
-  - Visio LTSC Professional 2021 and Visio LTSC Standard 2021
+  - Visio LTSC Professional 2021 and Visio LTSC Standard 2021 *(until October 2026)*
   - Visio Professional 2019 and Visio Standard 2019 *(until October 2023)*
   - Visio Professional 2016 and Visio Standard 2016 *(until October 2023)*
 - This information about connecting to Microsoft 365 services doesn't apply to InfoPath 2013 or SharePoint Designer 2013.